PX4/PX4-user_guide/en/middleware/mavlink.md

 The MAVLink developer guide explains how to define new messages in [How to Define MAVLink Messages & Enums](https://mavlink.io/en/guide/define_xml_element.html).

-You can check that your new messages are built by inspecting the headers generated in the build directory.
+You can check that your new messages are built by inspecting the headers generated in the build directory (`/build/<build target>/mavlink/`).
 If your messages are not built they may be incorrectly formatted, or use clashing ids.
 Inspect the build log for information.